AlejandraVLG/Introduction-to-Phylogenetics/README.md

 ## Practical 1

-Let’s plot and manipulate this tree:
+Plot and manipulate this tree:

-imagen

 1) Represent this tree in Newick format
 2) Save the Newick string in a text file,